 Scott Moore earned B.A. and M.A. degrees in English from California State University, Chico, where he taught courses in literature, composition, and rhetoric in writing.
 During his stay in Northern California, he also spent time as a writing tutor, and worked as a technical writer for the CSU Research Foundation.
-Having recently defended his dissertation on the failure of meritocracy in nineteenth-century U.S. literature, Scott is set to receive his Ph.D. in English from Brandeis in August 2013.
-For the Brandeis writing program, he has taught sections of University Writing Seminar engaging topics such as the frontier in the American imaginary, and the manifestation of aristocracy in American literature and culture.
+Defending his dissertation on “The Failure of Meritocracy” in nineteenth-century U.S. literature, Scott received his Ph.D. in English from Brandeis in August 2013, and currently teaches Composition in the university writing program.
+He is also TESOL certified, and has taught Analytical Writing for Brandeis’s Gateway Scholars Program, as well as sections of the University Writing Seminar, engaging topics such as the frontier in the American imaginary, and the manifestation of aristocracy in American literature and culture.
+He is a repeat contributor to ESQ’s “Year in Conferences” project, has published work in ATQ, and has a forthcoming piece on Billy Budd set to appear in a volume titled, Facing Melville, Facing Italy: Democracy, Cosmopolitanism, Translation.

 Lisa Rourke received her B.A. in Economics from Wellesley College and her MBA from the Wharton School.
-More recently, she received an M.A. in English from Brandeis, where she will complete her dissertation on the role of the author in literary criticism this fall.
-Lisa has taught the University Writing Seminar for the past five years, as well as a literature course on early detective fiction.
-Her UWS classes have addressed topics including science and the supernatural and the nature/nurture debates illustrated in such works as Mary Shelley’s Frankenstein and Henry James’s The Turn of the Screw.
+More recently, she received her PhD in English Literature in May 2014 from Brandeis University, where she wrote her dissertation on the role of the author in literary criticism.
+Lisa has taught Composition and the University Writing Seminar for the past six years.
+Her writing classes have addressed topics including science and the supernatural and the nature/nurture debates illustrated in such works as Mary Shelley’s Frankenstein and Henry James’s The Turn of the Screw.
+In addition, she has taught literature courses on early detective fiction as well a class on American history and literature.

 Gordon Ruesch has taught Brandeis first-semester writers every fall since 1984.
 Before that, he took a B.A. in English Literature (U.Mass., Amherst), served two conscientious-objector years helping challenged epileptics, and four years in Korea first as Peace Corp tuberculosis-control volunteer, later as a university English instructor.
 At Brandeis, despite never quite completing his doctoral dissertation (on Samuel Beckett) he has found rich fulfillment helping Brandeis writers—alongside teaching at Harvard’s Institute for English Language Programs since 1990, in workplace literacy programs, and in A.D.
 Little MBA English Instruction.
 Current interests include devising science-focused composition curricula and practical writing instruction for Aspergers/autistic writers.